Battle of the Pusan Perimeter: Defensive position

 On August 1, the Eighth Army issued an operational directive to all UN ground forces in Korea for their planned withdrawal east of the Naktong River.
 UN units would then establish a Main line of resistance behind what was to be called the Busan Perimeter.
 The intent was to draw the line on retreating and hold off the KPA while the UN built up its forces and launched a counteroffensive.
 The US 25th Infantry Division held the southernmost flank at Masan, while the 24th Infantry Division withdrew from Geochang County to Changyeong.
 The 1st Cavalry Division withdrew to Waegwan.
 US forces demolished all bridges over the Naktong River in the retreat.
-At one bridge in the 1st Cavalry Division sector, the division commander attempted several times to clear refugees from the bridge but they continued to cross it despite warnings and several attempts to clear the bridge.
+At one bridge in the 1st Cavalry Division sector, the division commander attempted several times to clear refugees from the bridge, but they continued to cross it despite warnings and several attempts to clear the bridge.
 Eventually the commander was forced to demolish the bridge, taking several hundred refugees with it.

 Central to the UN defensive plan was to hold the port of Busan, where vital ground supplies and reinforcements were arriving from Japan and the US.
 Busan possessed airfields where US combat and cargo aircraft were streaming into Korea with more supplies.
 A system similar to the Red Ball Express in World War II was employed to get supplies from Busan to the front lines.
 Hundreds of ships arrived in Busan each month, starting with 230 in July and increasing steadily thereafter.
 On July 24, the UN established its highest command under MacArthur in Tokyo, Japan.
 KPA forces in the meantime were suffering from overextended supply lines which severely reduced their fighting capacity.

-KPA forces had four possible routes in the perimeter: to the south, the pass through the city of Masan around the confluence of the Nam and Naktong rivers; another southerly route through the Naktong Bulge and into the railroad lines at Miryang; through the route into Daegu in the north; and through Kyongju in the eastern corridor.
+KPA forces had four possible routes in the perimeter: to the south, the pass through the city of Masan around the confluence of the Nam and Naktong rivers; another southerly route through the Naktong Bulge and into the railroad lines at Miryang; through the route into Taegu in the north; and through Kyongju in the eastern corridor.
 The KPA mounted a large offensive in August, simultaneously attacking all four entries into the perimeter.
 As a result, the Battle of Busan Perimeter was not one single engagement, but a series of large battles fought between the UN and KPA divisions all along the perimeter.